ccarrero-sf/sap_llm_analyst/README.md

 Now you can test your semantic model.
 Start asking questions!

 - What is the total account receivable per customer?
+- What is the total outstanding receivables amount by business segment?
 - What is the aging profile of receivables by country, showing amounts that are current, 30-60-90 days past due?

 Let's test the Cortex Search integration.
 Let's ask for one particular customer: